 Particularly noticeable are the contoured fairways that are graded to accept shots regardless of ball flight.
 Even if one strays, the bordering woods have been meticulously brushed, allowing a punch-out to get back in play.

-The result is a very well-maintained, player-friendly course that has received four stars from Golf Digest for the last 10 years.
+The result is a very well-maintained, player-friendly course that has received four stars from Golf Digest.

 Our tour of the Wisconsin woods will end where it all began, Plum Lake Golf Club, just north of Sayner and about a half hour northeast of Minocqua.
 This nine-hole, 3,100-yard classic was built in 1912 on the shores of Plum Lake.